whisthq/whist/protocol/README.md

 # Fractal Protocol

-This repository contains the source code for the Fractal Protocol, which is a low-latency interactive streaming technology that streams audio/video/inputs between an OS-like device, whether it is a virtual machine, a container or a regular computer, and a client computer or mobile device.
+This repository contains the source code for the Fractal Protocol, which is a low-latency interactive streaming technology that streams audio/video/inputs between an OS-like device, whether it is a virtual machine, a mandelbox, or a regular computer, and a client computer or mobile device.

 ## Supported Platforms